JakobLie/Clouded_Insights_FYP/backend/README_APP.md

 ---

-### GET /parameter/all/<employee_id>/
+### GET /parameter/all/&lt;employee_id&gt;/
 Gets all parameters, including historical and active parameters for the employee using employee ID.
 Also gets keys (months) in ascending order (earliest to latest).
+Use in tandem with **GET /kpi/category/** to get the names of the parameters.

 **Output (JSON):**
 ```json